Shacker01/Shacker01/README.md

 *   🧠  I'm learning networking and penetration testing

-*   🤝  I'm open to collaborating on bounty hunting

 *   ⚡  I'm secretly a Manchester United fun, but don't tell anyone 😋